Burial Insurance Explained: Final Expense Coverage Guide 2026

 Peaceful setting representing burial insurance and final expense planning

-Funerals are expensive — the average funeral in the United States costs $9,000–$12,000 in 2026, and can run significantly higher with burial, headstone, reception, and other expenses.
-Burial insurance ensures your family has the funds to cover these costs without dipping into savings or going into debt.
+Funerals are expensive โ€” a typical funeral in the United States runs in the range of $9,000โ€“$12,000 (illustrative; actual costs vary by region and choices such as burial vs. cremation), and can run significantly higher with burial, headstone, reception, and other expenses.
+The Insurance Information Institute describes burial insurance as a way to provide money for funeral and burial costs.
+It ensures your family has the funds to cover these costs without dipping into savings or going into debt.

 Quick Answer

-Burial insurance is a small permanent life policy ($5,000–$25,000) specifically for funeral and end-of-life costs.
+Burial insurance is a small permanent life policy ($5,000โ€“$25,000) specifically for funeral and end-of-life costs.
 It's easy to qualify for (simplified or guaranteed issue), builds no significant cash value, and is more expensive per dollar than term life.
 Best for: seniors over 65 with no existing life insurance and limited savings.
 Not the best option if you're under 60 or have savings.

 What burial insurance covers